Q: Did the 2019/2020 REALTOR® dues and MLS fees increase?

 - Mail in your payment

-- Drop it off in person at our Central or West Towns office (this office opened Tuesdays and Thursdays only)
+- Drop it off in person at our Central (8 AM – 5PM Monday – Fridays) or West Towns offices (Tuesdays and Thursdays from 9 AM-12 PM and 1 PM-4 PM only).

 A: No. If you attempt to pay by phone or via the Internet and your card is declined, there will not be a service charge.
 The only time that you will be assessed this charge is if your credit card on-file is declined.